-3.14.1 Welding, fabrication, and inspection requirements for installation of a temporary access must be in accordance with NAVSEA Standard Items (See Note 4.4).
+3.14.1 Accomplish the requirements of 009-012 of NAVSEA Standard items for welding, fabrication, and inspection requirements to support installation of a temporary access.

 3.14.2 Install the bolted/riveted access.

 3.14.2.1 Use new gasket material in accordance with NAVSEA approved drawings.